dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 Also, we will go over stable sorting again, using an updated explanation.

+As previously announced, homework assignment 6 will be graded on completeness only.
+Solutions are being made available today.
+Unlike most other homework assignments, you may consult the solutions when working on this assignment.
+To benefit as much as possible from the assignment, you should make a serious attempt at each question before consulting the solution.

 ## Class 17

 Note the announcement of midterm exam 2.
 Also note that homework six